hibenji/VPS-Bench/README.md

-# bench.benji.link
+# VPS-Bench

-A Website to compare performace of different cloud gaming providers.
+A Website to compare performace of different VPS providers.